swisstopo/swissgeol-boreholes-dataextraction/README.md

 The values from the `.env` file are automatically loaded into your Python environment thanks to the `python-dotenv` package.

-To ensure that the valus from the `.env` file are also passed along when starting a Docker container, you can use the `--env-file` argument, for example:
+To ensure that the values from the `.env` file are also passed along when starting a Docker container, you can use the `--env-file` argument, for example:

 ```bash
 docker run --env-file .env -d -p 8000:8000 borehole-api